alysson-souza/all-mangas-reader-2/README.md

 To contribute, fork the project and work on opened issues.
 Once fixed, submit a pull request which owners will merge as soon as possible

-You can submit issues through GitLab issues tool. **Please do not post issues related to mirrors implementation on this repository, do it on the [dedicated repository](https://gitlab.com/all-mangas-reader/all-mangas-reader-2-mirrors/issues)**.
+You can submit issues through GitLab issues tool.

 Please submit a test case to reproduce your issue.